SubtlefloSubtlefloSubtlefloSubtleflo

 Introduction

-Lithent is a lightweight (3KB zip) virtual DOM UI library built on JSX.
+Lithent is a lightweight (4KB gzipped) JavaScript virtual DOM library that enables predictable UI development.

 Table of Contents